| Family MattersThis interview, done for Third Way on the

 questions Im asked change, and now people ask: Do animals

 have souls?
 Do chimps show the beginnings of religious behaviour?
+And what is your answer?

 I believe theres a great spiritual power around us,